All Academies (AWVA)

 • After Hours Engineering Level 2 (Waitakere)

-For the above academies there are a number of different academy timetables ranging from full time to just one period per day.
-The majority are offered for two periods per day, and sometimes continue over a two year cycle.
-As listed above, an increasing number of 2-6pm “after hours” academies are also being offered.
+For the above academies there are a number of different academy timetables ranging from full time to just one option line.

 It is strongly recommended that all academy students include at least one semester of both Mathematics and English in their course selection.